 Animals and materials

-（1）A total of 20 adult New Zealand rabbits were randomly divided into the chitosan group and the control group, with 10 rabbits in each group.
+（1）A total of 20 adult male New Zealand rabbits, were randomly divided into the chitosan group and the control group, with 10 rabbits in each group.
 The rabbits were purchased from the Hubei Provincial Center for Disease Control and Prevention (Wuhan, Hubei, China).
 The average weight of the rabbits was 2.83 kg.
-All rabbits were housed in cages with a constant temperature of 20–25 ° C under a 12/12-h light-dark cycle.
-Food and water were accessed freely.
-All the animal procedures were following the revised Animals (Scientific Procedures) Act 1986 in the UK and Directive 2010/63/EU in Europe, and were approved by the Ethics Committee of Wuhan Fourth Hospital, and conducted following the relevant guidelines and regulations (Approval Number: 20191947).
+The animals and procedures were approved by the Ethics Committee of Wuhan Fourth Hospital，and conducted following the relevant guidelines and regulations (Approval Number:20191947).

 (2) Titanium rod prostheses purchased from Stryker Co.
 Ltd., USA, were cylindrical in shape (length, 2 cm; diameter, 0.5 cm) and sterilized using a high-pressure steam before use.

 (3) Chitosan hydrogel was purchased from Shijiazhuang Yishengtang Medical Product Co.
 Ltd. in China.
 CMC was used as the main component and was configured with a physiological equilibrium solution with a concentration of 25 mg/ml.
 It was a colourless transparent viscous liquid that was stored in a sterile area and sealed in a 4°C refrigerator for single use.We diluted it according to the results of the CCK8 test and selected the concentration with the best cell proliferation ability for the experiment.

 (4) Wuhan Fourth Hospital provided animal cages and an experimental operation platform.